-HOW WE STARTED OUR reptile PASSION
+HOW i STARTED my reptile PASSION

 We live in a house just outside Copenhagen, with garden and guesthouse.

 My husband like to fix cars... and the children go to school and practice some sports.
 Our daughter does KRAV MAGA that is a selfdefence sport and our son likes art class and scout class.
 Pretty much a normal family, with an abnormal hobby. :)